Finances and Taxes

-While you may have heard the term “1099 employee,” it’s a misnomer: a 1099 employee technically doesn’t exist because employees are classified differently than independent contractors—and it’s contractors who use the 1099 form
+While you may have heard the term “1099 employee,” it’s a misnomer.
+A 1099 employee technically doesn’t exist because W-2 employees are a different worker classification than independent contractors who use the 1099 form as self-employed workers.

 1099 contractors can often add just the extra burst of talent and speed you’re looking for.
 Like employees, however, independent contractors also come with a small pile of paperwork.

 Once you’ve found the perfect freelancer for your project, don’t let the dizzying array of forms and documents knock you off course!
-Now you should always ask your CPA for a full compliance checklist, but here’s a look at some of the requirements and best practices you should keep in mind as you bring the new contractor onboard.
+Now you should always ask your certified public accountant (CPA) for a full compliance checklist, but here’s a look at some of the requirements and best practices you should keep in mind as you bring the new contractor onboard.

 First up: Get your tax forms in order

-You’ll probably need two documents when tax time rolls around: a W-9 and 1099-NEC.
-We’ve included links to the appropriate documents below, but you should also mosey on over to the IRS website to make sure you have the latest versions.
+You’ll probably need two documents when tax time rolls around: a W-9 and Form 1099-NEC.
+We’ve included links to the appropriate documents below, but you should also mosey on over to the Internal Revenue Service’s (IRS) website to make sure you have the latest versions.

 Step 1: Ask your independent contractor to fill out Form W-9

 When tax time rolls around, Form W-9 will be your best friend.
-You don’t need to send it anywhere, but you are required to keep it on file for a minimum of four years.
+(Note: A W-2 form is for traditional employees not contractors, though if you’ve hired a staffing agency for your contingent workforce, it may have short-term workers fill out Form W-2.)
+You don’t need to send the W-9 anywhere, but you are required to keep it on file for a minimum of four years.
 Ask your contractor to complete this form on Day 1, so you aren’t scrambling for it later.

 Do you pay your contractors with Gusto?